strangeioc/strangeioc/README.md

   * Inject into MonoBehaviours
   * Bind polymorphically (bind any or all of your interfaces to a single concrete class)
 * Reflection binding dramatically reduces overhead of employing reflectivity
-* A shared event bus
+* Two shared event bus systems, EventDispatcher and Signals.
+Both allow you to:
   * Dispatch events to any point in your application
-  * Map local event bus for local communication
+  * Map local events for local communication
-  * Map events to Command or Sequence classes to separate business logic
+  * Map events to Commands classes to separate business logic
+  * EventDispatcher transmits data payloads as primitives or ValueObjects
+  * Signals transmits data in bindable, type-safe parameters
 * MonoBehaviour mediation
   * Facilitate separation of a view from the application using it
   * Keep Unity-specific code isolated from the rest of the app